Nissan Skyline: Ninth generation (R33; 1993)

-As an option, an active limited slip differential was available instead of the standard viscous LSD.
+As an option, an active limited-slip differential was available instead of the standard viscous LSD.
 This new unit locked the rear differential if it detected that traction was lost by one of the wheels.
 A light on the dash also lit up if the LSD engaged.
 Active LSD came standard on all V-Spec R33 GT-R Skylines and was also available on some ECR33 GTS-25t models; these can be identified by the A-LSD and SLIP lights on the tachometer.

 The RB25DE and RB25DET engines also became equipped with NVCS (variable inlet cam phasing).
 NVCS equipped RB series engine have a bulge on the front of the cam cover.
 To celebrate their 40th anniversary, Nissan introduced a very rare four-door GT-R. Two versions of the GT-R sedan were available from Nissan's subsidiaries: the first was produced by Autech, and the second was a joint Autech/Nismo project.

 A Nissan Laurel C34-based wagon was released in September 1996, called the Stagea.
 It is widely regarded as a compatriot of the Skyline, rather than the Laurel it was based on, owing to drivetrain configurations — commonly AWD, using ATTESA ET-S. A common modification on the Stagea is to fit it with an R34 skyline front, in effect making an R34-lookalike wagon.
 A manual transmission was only available on the RS-Four S and 260RS models.
-There was also an Autech tuned Stagea, the 260RS; released with full GT-R running gear including the RB26DETT engine and manual transmission, a unique body kit, 17" BBS style alloys, and GT-R instrumentation.
+There was also an Autech tuned Stagea, the 260RS; released with full GT-R running gear including the RB26DETT engine and manual transmission, a unique body kit, 17-inch BBS style alloys, and GT-R instrumentation.